homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 HomeKit has a limited number of switches, which is much less than the number of available options in Panasonic Comfort Cloud.
 Therefore, in the plugin settings you can choose what controls what and add additional sensors and switches.
 You can apply individual settings for each device.

 <details>
-<summary><b>Additional sensors and switches (Nanoe, Inside cleaning, etc.)</b></summary>
+<summary><b>Additional sensors (Outdoor Unit Temp.) and switches (Nanoe, Inside Cleaning, Eco Navi, Quiet Mode, Powerful Mode, Dry Mode, Fan Mode, Swing Up Down, Swing Left Right)</b></summary>

-- Enable additional sensor for outdoor temp.
-- Enable additional switches for: Nanoe, Inside Cleaning, Eco Navi, Dry Mode, Fan mode, Quiet Mode, Powerful Mode, Swing Up Down, Swing Left Right.
+- Enable additional sensor for outdoor temp. and/or switches for: Nanoe, Inside Cleaning, Eco Navi, Dry Mode, Fan mode, Quiet Mode, Powerful Mode, Swing Up Down, Swing Left Right.
+- Sensor / Switch will be added only if device support this function.
+- Some values can be save only when device is on (E.G.: Quiet and Powerful mode).
 - These switches will be available in HomeKit, directly in your main device or in device / settings (wheel icon) / accessories.
 - If you add at least one sensor or switch, the appearance of the air conditioning will change - rotation speed and swing will not be available in the main view, only after entering the device / settings (wheel icon) / accessories / device / settings (wheel icon).
 - You can also use the option 'show as separate tiles' to separate the accessories.